Monica Seles: Statistics

 Seles is widely regarded as one of the greatest tennis players of all time.
 In 2012, Tennis Channel created a list of the 100 greatest tennis players.
 Seles was listed at #19.

-Seles won eight Grand Slam titles during her teenage years.
+Seles won eight major titles during her teenage years.
 However, her career was greatly affected by the stabbing incident.
 Some involved with the sport have declared that Seles could have become the most accomplished female player ever.
 In an article written 20 years after Seles was stabbed, Jonathan Scott of Tennis.com stated, "Would Monica Seles have been the greatest female tennis player ever?
 The world will never know."
 In a 2013 interview, Martina Navratilova theorized that if Seles had not been stabbed, "We'd be talking about Monica with the most Grand Slam titles [ahead of] Margaret Court or Steffi Graf."
 Mary Joe Fernandez declared that Seles would have at least doubled her Grand Slam championship tally, had she not been attacked.
 Tim Adams of The Guardian stated that Seles would have become "the greatest female tennis player ever to pick up a racket."

 During the height of her career (the 1990 French Open through the 1993 Australian Open), she won eight of the 11 Grand Slam singles tournaments she contested.
 With eight Grand Slam singles titles before her 20th birthday, Seles holds the record for most Grand Slam singles titles won as a teenager in the Open Era.

 Until her loss to Martina Hingis at the 1999 Australian Open, Seles had a perfect record at the event (33–0), which is the longest undefeated streak for this tournament (although Margaret Court won 38 consecutive matches there from 1960 to 1968 after losing a match in 1959).
 It also marked her first defeat in Australia, having won the Sydney tournament in 1996.

 Seles was the first female tennis player to win her first six Grand Slam singles finals: 1990 French Open, 1991 Australian Open, 1991 French Open, 1991 US Open, 1992 Australian Open, and 1992 French Open.
 Seles was also the first female player since Hilde Krahwinkel Sperling in 1937 to win the women's singles title three consecutive years at the French Open, a feat subsequently achieved by Justine Henin in 2005–7.
 (Also, Chris Evert won the title in four consecutive appearances in 1974, 1975, 1979, and 1980).

 Shortly after her retirement, Sports Illustrated writer Jon Wertheim stated:

 Yet, transformed from champion to tragedienne, Seles became far more popular than she was while winning all those titles.
 It became impossible to root against her.
 At first, out of sympathy.
-Then, because she revealed herself to be so thoroughly thoughtful, graceful, dignified.
+Then, because she revealed herself to be so thoroughly thoughtful, graceful, and dignified.
 When she quietly announced her retirement last week at age 34, she exited as perhaps the most adored figure in the sport's history.
 As happy endings go, one could do worse.